2019’s Best Places for Halloween

 Trick-or-Treater-Friendliness – Total Points: 60

-Note: This metric measures the percentage of the population aged 14 and younger.
+This metric measures the share of the population aged 14 years and younger.

-Note: This metric measures the percentage of occupied housing units.
+This metric measures the share of occupied housing units.

 Note: This metric was used as a proxy for neighborhood security.